Welkin-Y/cc-mini/README.md

 | `/clear` | Clear conversation, start a new session |
 | `/skills` | List all available skills |

+---

 ## Skills

+> **Advanced feature** — fully implemented in the codebase, not formally released.

 Skills are one-command workflows.
-Type `/name` and the AI runs a full sequence of steps for you — no need to explain what to do each time.
+Type `/name` and the AI runs a full sequence of steps — no need to explain what to do each time.

 ### Built-in Skills